pcarranza/zssl/README.md

 Parameters
 --------------------

---debug, -d

 --identity, -i

-First and second arguments will be replaced with *stdin* and *stdout* respectively if not provided.
+The first and second arguments will be replaced with *stdin* and *stdout* respectively if not provided.

 Principles and goals
 --------------------